Water scarcity in the world and how we can make ourselves resilient to climate-change are our themes for today.

 About one eighth of the rainwater reaches large storage dams; the rest is lost.

 What is needed is a totally new way of thinking about how to store that water safely, in large quantities on our own properties.
-Then there is no leaking infrastructure to concern us, a great reduction of flooding and it is certainly as clean or better than that which the utilities are currently supplying us with.
+Then there is no leaking infrastructure to concern us, a great reduction of flooding and it is certainly as cleaner than that which the utilities are currently supplying us with.

 And the price to individual homes is going to rise dramatically, forcing us to become more resilient in the face of these challenges.
-There has already been an astronomic 50% increase this year.
+There has already been an astronomic 50% increase in 2023.

-The onus is shifting from the state and utilities providing all; to we ourselves having to harvest the sunshine and rain that falls free of charge on our own roofs, courtesy of the heavens.
+The onus is shifting from the state and utilities providing all to we ourselves having to harvest the sunshine and rain that fall free of charge on our own roofs; courtesy of the heavens.

 Part of the reason is that local government in large measure finances its programmes through water and electricity tariffs.
 New funding for municipalities may have to be sought before they will come to the party.